JunzheGan/casa0018/Assessment/Projects/Final Project/videos/README.md

-two live classification videos are here
+two live classification videos are here, if it cannot watch online, please feel free to download them.